Huge schools of sardines and superb wall diving await at Moalboal, a backpacker destination with excellent underwater life.

 Is Moalboal safe for travelers?

 Yes, Moalboal is safe.
 The area is hugely popular with backpackers with a lot of dive shops, bars and accommodation, mainly aimed at budget travellers with several more high end places further south from the main Panagsama Beach.
 The nearest hyperbaric chamber is in Cebu City.
-As ever, make sure you have travel and dive insurance.
+World Nomads offers simple and flexible travel insurance.
+Buy at home or while traveling and claim online from anywhere in the world.

 What should I pack for a dive trip to Moalboal?